methodfive/jot/docs/quickstart.md

 # 🚀 Quick Start with Jot

-This guide walks you through setting up a Java project with **Jot**, generating a wallet, sending transactions, and interacting with the Polkadot blockchain.
+This guide walks you through setting up a Java project with **Jot**, and interacting with the Polkadot blockchain.

 ---